 Mpox (Monkeypox): What HPSM Providers Need to Know

 Mpox (monkeypox) is a rare disease spread through close, personal contact.
 In May 2022, mpox began to spread across the United States and other countries that do not normally report the virus.
-This is the first time mpox has spread in so many places at once.
+This was the first time mpox spread in so many places at once.

 It is imperative that providers report cases to CDPH immediately when a patient meets criteria for suspected mpox.